AnssiIlari/Learning-C-sharp/Spring 2024/Updated version of practice work/KloHarjoitusTyö/README.md

-# CRM v2.0 - Updated Event-Driven Programming practical work
+# Program 2.0 - Updated Event-Driven Programming practical work

 ## Introduction
 Welcome to the updated version of my event-driven programming project.
 This version includes numerous bug fixes, error handling improvements, translations, updated functionalities, and enhanced visuals.
 This repository also serves as a learning tool for mastering GitHub and event-driven programming concepts.